-So you’re here because you have keto flu, or you’ve heard about it and want to prevent it from happening.
+So you’re here because you’re looking for a Keto Flu remedy (also known as ketosis flu), or you’ve heard about it and want to prevent it from happening.

 What Is Keto Flu?

 Keto Flu is the feeling of unwellness that arises at the beginning of the ketogenic diet from restricting carbohydrates and going into ketosis.

 Keto Flu can include one or several symptoms that range from a lack of energy to bodily aches, headaches, fatigue, and fogginess.

 There are a few “preventable” reasons people suffer Keto Flu when getting into ketosis, and we’ll touch on those after we go through the symptoms.

 What Are The Symptoms Of Keto Flu?